-You have finished school, passed your exams, and earned your coveted Bachelor of Science in Nursing degree.
+You have finished, school, passed your exams and earned your coveted Associate or Bachelor of Science in Nursing degree.
 And now it’s time for residency.

 If you are interested in pursuing a residency in pediatric nursing, you’re in the right place.